dalexscully/readingnotes/Class001-reading-notes.md

 ## Why are you doing this?

-Computer developer was is and will remained to be something I enjoy doing for the foreseeable future.
+Computter developer was is and will remained to be something I enjoy doing for the foreseeable future.
 I believe the future is in technology and will be away to assist people far and wide easily through technological advances, and this is the main reason why I am doing this course.
 I ultimately want to help people and be a major contributor to society be applying my knowledge and expertise.

 ## Do you want what comes at the end of this journey?